-Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+Services that are covered for you What you must pay when you get these services covered.
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 In-Network There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-You must use network providers.
-Out-of-Network 35% coinsurance.
-Outpatient diagnostic tests and therapeutic services In-Network and supplies Covered services include, but are not limited to: \$0 copay for Medicare-covered lab services. \$0 copay for Medicare-covered diagnostic procedures and tests.
-Prior Authorization is required. • X-rays In-Network \$0 copay for Medicare-covered X-rays.
-Prior Authorization may be required .
-You must use network providers.
-Out-of-Network 35% coinsurance. • Radiation (radium and isotope) therapy including technician materials and supplies In-Network 20% coinsurance for Medicare-covered therapeutic radiology services.
-Prior Authorization may be required.
-You must use network providers.
-Out-of-Network 35% coinsurance.
+Out-of-Network 35% coinsurance for this Medicare-covered preventive service.
+Opioid treatment program services Opioid use disorder treatment services are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these services through our plan.
+Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing In-Network \$45 copay for Medicare-covered opioid treatment services.
+Prior Authorization is required.
+Out-of-Network 35% coinsurance for Medicare-covered opioid treatment services.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Outpatient X-rays In-Network \$0 copay for Medicare- covered X-rays.
+Prior Authorization is required.